Find Affordable College Courses

 Full Geological & Earth Sciences at The University of Tennessee - Chattanooga Report

-The University of Tennessee - Martin ranked #9 on this year’s Most Popular Geological & Earth Sciences Bachelor’s Degree Schools in Tennessee list.
-Located in the remote town of Martin, UT Martin is a public college with a medium-sized student population.
+The University of Tennessee - Martin did quite well in this year’s ranking of the most popular places for geological and earth sciences students to get a bachelor’s degree.
+It came in at #9 on the list.
+Located in the remote town of Martin, UT Martin is a public school with a moderately-sized student population.

 About 71% of the students majoring in geology at the school are women while 29% are male.